antoineco/aco-tomcat/README.md

 ##Module description

 This module will install the desired version of the Apache Tomcat Web Application Container from almost any possible source, including the repositories available on the target system (distribution repositories or third-party sources like [JPackage](http://www.jpackage.org) and [EPEL](https://fedoraproject.org/wiki/EPEL))
 A long list of parameters permit a fine-tuning of the server and the JVM.
+Tomcat's most common elements are provided, and virtually any missing parameters can be included using the provided hash parameters in each block.
-It is for example possible to configure admin applications, install extra tomcat libraries, configure log4j as the standard logger, or enable the remote JMX listener.
+It also possible to configure, besides the server itself, admin applications, extra libraries, the log4j logger, etc.
 The creation of individual instances following [Apache's guidelines](http://tomcat.apache.org/tomcat-8.0-doc/RUNNING.txt) is also supported via a custom type.

 ##Setup